CS480UIC/dbs-climate_action/documentation/glossary.md

   --damage_cost DECIMAL (3,2) NOT NULL

   ### state_natural_disaster
-  --code UNIQUE NOT NULL
-  --n_id UNIQUE NOT NULL
+  --code UNIQUE NOT NULL PRIMARY KEY, FOREIGN KEY --n_id UNIQUE NOT NULL PRIMARY KEY, FOREIGN KEY

 ### deforestation
- --def_id INTEGER UNIQUE NOT NULL
+ --def_id INTEGER UNIQUE NOT NULL PRIMARY KEY, FOREIGN KEY

- --year INTEGER NOT NULL
+ --year INTEGER NOT NULL PRIMARY KEY

  --def_metric DECIMAL (3,2) NOT NULL

+# Dependent entities and dependency relationships:
+ -- state is independent
+ -- natural_disaster is independent
+ -- population is dependent on state
+ -- deforestation is dependent on state
+ -- carbon_dioxide is dependent on state
+ -- aqi is dependent on state
+ -- state_natural_disaster is dependent on state and natural_disaster

+# Cascade and restrict rules on foreign keys that implement dependency relationships

+### CASCADE:
+ -- p_id for Update and Delete
+ -- def_id for Update and Delete
+ -- co_id for Update and Delete
+ -- aqi_id for Update and Delete
+ -- state_natural_disaster.code for Update and Delete
+ -- state_natural_disaster.n_id for Update and Delete

+### RESTRICT:
+ -- No restrict actions